arm61/pylj/docs/source/custom-potentials.md

 plt.rcParams["figure.dpi"] = 100
 ```

-You can give `pylj` a pair potential of your own in a few lines of Python.
+Custom pair potentials can be defined in a few lines of Python.
 A potential is a subclass of `PairPotential` with two methods:

 ```{code-cell} python
 import numpy as np